How To Choose The Best Wrinkle Cream For Your Skin Type

 Sensitive skin should start with gentler alternatives like bakuchiol or turmeric before trying retinol.

-Daily SPF 30+ is essential—UV causes up to 90% of visible aging.
+Daily SPF 30+ is essential — UV causes up to 90% of visible aging.

 Why Skin Type Matters for Wrinkle Cream

 The same anti-aging ingredients can deliver different results depending on their delivery system.
 A rich cream that transforms dry skin may cause breakouts on oily skin.
-A lightweight serum that works for oily skin may not provide enough moisture for dry skin.

 The Turmeric Science